Authentication Guide

 Multi-User Setup Example

-extern crate eidetica; use eidetica::{Instance, backend::database::InMemory, crdt::Doc, store::SettingsStore}; use eidetica::auth::{AuthKey, Permission}; use eidetica::auth::crypto::{generate_keypair, format_public_key}; fn main() -> eidetica::Result<()> { // Setup database for testing let instance = Instance::open(Box::new(InMemory::new()))?; instance.create_user("alice", None)?; let mut user = instance.login_user("alice", None)?; let mut settings = Doc::new(); settings.set_string("name", "multi_user_example"); let default_key = user.get_default_key()?; let database = user.create_database(settings, &default_key)?; let transaction = database.new_transaction()?; let settings_store = transaction.get_settings()?; // Generate keypairs for different users let (_super_admin_signing_key, super_admin_verifying_key) = generate_keypair(); let super_admin_public_key = format_public_key(&super_admin_verifying_key); let (_dept_admin_signing_key, dept_admin_verifying_key) = generate_keypair(); let dept_admin_public_key = format_public_key(&dept_admin_verifying_key); let (_user1_signing_key, user1_verifying_key) = generate_keypair(); let user1_public_key = format_public_key(&user1_verifying_key); // Use update_auth_settings for complex multi-key setup settings_store.update_auth_settings(|auth| { // Super admin (priority 0 - highest) auth.overwrite_key("super_admin", AuthKey::active( &super_admin_public_key, Permission::Admin(0), )?)?; // Department admin (priority 10) auth.overwrite_key("dept_admin", AuthKey::active( &dept_admin_public_key, Permission::Admin(10), )?)?; // Regular users (priority 100) auth.overwrite_key("user1", AuthKey::active( &user1_public_key, Permission::Write(100), )?)?; Ok(()) })?; transaction.commit()?; Ok(()) }
+extern crate eidetica; extern crate tokio; use eidetica::{Instance, backend::database::Sqlite, crdt::Doc, store::SettingsStore}; use eidetica::auth::{AuthKey, Permission}; use eidetica::auth::crypto::{generate_keypair, format_public_key}; #[tokio::main] async fn main() -> eidetica::Result<()> { // Setup database for testing let instance = Instance::open(Box::new(Sqlite::in_memory().await?)).await?; instance.create_user("alice", None).await?; let mut user = instance.login_user("alice", None).await?; let mut settings = Doc::new(); settings.set("name", "multi_user_example"); let default_key = user.get_default_key()?; let database = user.create_database(settings, &default_key).await?; let transaction = database.new_transaction().await?; let settings_store = transaction.get_settings()?; // Generate keypairs for different users let (_super_admin_signing_key, super_admin_verifying_key) = generate_keypair(); let super_admin_public_key = format_public_key(&super_admin_verifying_key); let (_dept_admin_signing_key, dept_admin_verifying_key) = generate_keypair(); let dept_admin_public_key = format_public_key(&dept_admin_verifying_key); let (_user1_signing_key, user1_verifying_key) = generate_keypair(); let user1_public_key = format_public_key(&user1_verifying_key); // Use update_auth_settings for complex multi-key setup // Keys are indexed by pubkey, with optional name metadata settings_store.update_auth_settings(|auth| { // Super admin (priority 0 - highest) auth.overwrite_key(&super_admin_public_key, AuthKey::active( Some("super_admin"), Permission::Admin(0), ))?; // Department admin (priority 10) auth.overwrite_key(&dept_admin_public_key, AuthKey::active( Some("dept_admin"), Permission::Admin(10), ))?; // Regular users (priority 100) auth.overwrite_key(&user1_public_key, AuthKey::active( Some("user1"), Permission::Write(100), ))?; Ok(()) }).await?; transaction.commit().await?; Ok(()) }

 Advanced: Cross-Database Authentication (Delegation)